UsabilityEngineering/uxportfolio-lawlbbqsawce/journal-02/README.md

 the opposite, the potential effort required to <strong>effectively</strong> match patterns will rely on the </strong>efficiency</strong> of the user's patterns.
 For those to whom <strong>memorability</strong> comes naturally, RegEx could be the toolbelt they didn't know they were missing.
 For everyone else, it may just be the toolbelt they didn't know they'd never use.</p>
+<br><br><br>
+<p>Images were intentionally left out of this journal to display learnability qualities of RegEx through explanation rather than example to focus on the underlying concepts instead of the results.
+Since problems will often have many solutions in RegEx, the images would likely convey more information about results than the RegEx solution.</p>

 [Return](../../../)